UPPMAX/HPC-python/docs/day4/gpu.rst

 Numba is installed on some of the centers as a module (HPC2N and LUNARC), on UPPMAX in python_ML_packages-gpu, but not on NSC except in a very old version. because of this we will use the virtual environment created earlier today at NSC.

+**NOTE**: PDC/Dardel has AMD GPUs and numba after version 0.53.1 only has compatibility with CUDA.
+The numba 0.53.1 version is too old to work with anything else installed.
+Thus, no numba example for PDC.
+You can try and play around with the hip examples (marked with hip in the name) in the Exercises/examples/programs folder.
+There are also some example batch scripts for GPUs on Dardel in the Exercises/examples/pdc folder, which you can try with.
+Note that you need to install ``hip-python`` in a virtual environment to get any of it to work.

 We are going to use the following program for testing (it was taken from a (now absent) linuxhint.com exercise but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):